contentauth/c2pa-python-example/README.md

     ...
     ```

-## Setting up to run the example with default configurations using Docker
+## Setup to use Docker

-The example code from this repository can run inside of Docker containers with default provided configurations.
-This is the quickest way to spin up a working development environment (without doing additional configuration!).
-This is a development setup and should not be deployed as-is to a production environment.
+The example code from this repository can run in Docker containers with default  configurations.
+The Docker containers use LocalStack to run a localized environment that simulates interactions with AWS.
+This is the quickest way to spin up a working development environment (without doing additional configuration.)

+NOTE: This is a development setup and should not be deployed as-is to a production environment.

-### Pre-requisites
+### Prerequisites

-The example can run using Docker Desktop version 4.34.3 (170107) or later.
+You must have Docker Desktop version 4.34.3 (170107) or later.

 ### Run the local setup

-To run the example setup inside of Docker containers, you need to build and run the needed containers.
-To facilitate this, from the root of this repository, run the command:
+Build and run the Docker containers by entering this command:

 ```shell
 make local
 ```

-The command will first build and then run the containers as described in the [docker-compose file](docker-compose.yaml):
+The command will first build and then run the containers using the [docker-compose file](docker-compose.yaml), which does the following:

-1. LocalStack is used and will run to mock AWS infrastructure inside a container called `localstack-main`.
+1. Uses LocalStack to run a mock AWS infrastructure in a container called `localstack-main`.
-2. The setup scripts will run (using the code from [setup.py](setup.py) and [local-setup.sh](local-setup.sh)) from a container called `local-setup` and configure the example, automating previous manual steps to have the supporting infrastructure (eg. creating mocked AWS users in LocalStack and needed certificate infrastructure).
+2. The setup scripts will run (using the code from [setup.py](setup.py) and [local-setup.sh](local-setup.sh)) from a container called `local-setup` and configure the example, automating previous manual steps to have the supporting infrastructure (for example, creating mocked AWS users in LocalStack and certificate infrastructure).
 The container exits once the setup is done.
-The files created during setup are copied for reference in a folder named `config_volume` at the root of this repository.
-Note that changing the values of the configurations in this folder does not affect the running docker setup, and is not used after restarting it either.
+The files created during setup are copied for reference to the `config_volume` directory in the root of this repository.
+Note that changing the values of the configurations in this directory does not affect the running Docker setup, nor after restarting it.
 3. The signing server starts with default configuration in the `local-signer` container.
-4. Once the signing server is ready, the example runs a self-check using the provided Python client and verifies that a default image placed in `client_volume/signed-images` can be signed using a `local-client` container.
-You can then also see the signed test file in a folder created at the root of this repo, `client_volume/signed_images`.
+4. Once the signing server is ready, the example runs a self-check using the Python client and verifies that a default image placed in `client_volume/signed-images` can be signed using a `local-client` container.
+You can then also see the signed test file in a directory created at the root of this repo, `client_volume/signed_images`.

-After the `make local` script has finished running, the bottom of your shell should show a result similar to this:
+When the `make local` command finishes, it displays something like this:

 ```shell
 (...Docker images build details...)